Documentation

 Buying a bus has less to do with horsepower and more to do with who’s riding inside.
 A church wants seniors to make Sunday service without juggling five volunteer cars.
 A school needs a safer, predictable way to shuttle students.
 A contractor’s tired of sending a convoy of pickups to the same job site.
 A senior living director wants residents to make appointments and family visits on time.

-If that sounds familiar, this guide will help you pick the right vehicle and move forward with confidence, no gimmicks and no guesswork.
+If any of those scenarios sound familiar, this guide will help you pick the right type of bus and move forward with confidence, no gimmicks and no guesswork.

 • Who rides most often?